senyosimpson/blog/content/bakery/rust-traits-generics.md

 ## Multiple, separate trait bounds

-In learning on the above, I was wondering if you could have multiple trait bounds over a generic parameter.
+In learning the above, I was wondering if you could have multiple trait bounds over a generic parameter.
 For example

 ```rust